Jack Tizard: The Child Welfare Project

-In parallel with the Wessex Project, Jack had initiated and secured funding for a study of management practices in different kinds of residential provision for children, with a focus on those with learning disabilities.
+In parallel with the Wessex Project, Tizard had initiated and secured funding for a study of management practices in different kinds of residential provision for children, with a focus on those with learning disabilities.
 These studies were published in the book Patterns of Residential Care in 1971.
 This documented in detail the findings from 16 residential services on measures of management practice.
 Children's homes and local authority hostels were found to operate in a more child-centred and beneficial way than long-stay hospitals.
 The book included recommendations for improved practice in all residential services.

 The Isle of Wight Studies

-In collaboration with the child psychiatrist Michael Rutter and a senior medical officer at the Department of Health, Kingsley Whitmore, Jack had also initiated and negotiated funding for a major study of disability amongst a complete cohort of children aged 9 to 12 years on the Isle of Wight.
+In collaboration with the child psychiatrist Michael Rutter and a senior medical officer at the Department of Health, Kingsley Whitmore, Tizard had also initiated and negotiated funding for a major study of disability amongst a complete cohort of children aged 9 to 12 years on the Isle of Wight.
 In the total population of the island of around 100,000 people there were 3,500 children in this age range.
-The collaborative project demonstrated another key feature of Jack's research, the bringing together of different fields and disciplines in the study of social issues.
-The work was reported in a 400-page book Education, Health and Behaviour (1970), with Jack as co-editor.
+The collaborative project demonstrated another key feature of Tizard's research, the bringing together of different fields and disciplines in the study of social issues.
+The work was reported in a 400-page book Education, Health and Behaviour (1970), with Tizard as co-editor.
 The main surveys were carried out in 1964 and 1965 though follow-up work continued for another ten years.
 The extent of intellectual or educational disability, psychiatric disorder and physical disability was assessed.
 It was found that one in six children had a degree of one or more of these issues sufficient to entail 'considerable interference with their ability to lead a normal life'.
 The final chapter of the book discussed implications for effective service provision.
 In 1998 to 2000 there was a further follow-up of some of the children into mid-life, with a focus on literacy and mental health.